David-B-M/cmsc447-sp2024-himalayans/Frontend/README.md

 # Frontend for everest the Olympicat
 To run the first time you must run `npm install` .
+(You will also need to run this if you ever get an error like this:
+`sh: react-scripts: command not found`)

 Subsequent times you should be able to just run `npm start`

 P.S.
 If you have errors for allowing legacy code, try running this instead of plain `npm start`.